-Blood orange olive oil cake is a single layer cake infused with orange soaking syrup topped with candied orange slices.
-Chopped pistachios add a nice saltiness and crunch to this sweet treat!
+Blood orange olive oil cake is a single layer cake infused with orange soaking syrup and topped with candied orange slices.
+Chopped pistachios add a nice saltiness and crunch to this moist and flavorful dessert.

 There are several varieties of blood oranges to choose from.
-Moro blood oranges are the most commonly available ones.
+Moro blood oranges are the most commonly available.
+They are known for their deep red color and sweet-tart flavor.
+The Moro variety would make a wonderful orange sorbet with its rich robust color.

 Semolina Olive Oil Cake